riot/riot.github.io/compiler.md

 The compile function takes a string and returns an object containing the `code` and `map` keys.
 You can handle the code generated however you like and use it in your build system.

-Remember that the Riot compiler outputs JavaScript modules and you might want to transpile them in your bundle.
+Remember that the Riot compiler outputs JavaScript modules, and you might want to transpile them in your bundle.

 ### Compilation via Riot.js CLI